djilanick1/DC8-SEAS8405/Homework9/docs/Report.md

 # Week9: Log4Shell Vulnerability Homework

+## Introduction
-Introduction: This project demonstrates the exploitation and mitigation of the Log4Shell vulnerability (CVE-2021-44228) using a vulnerable Java Spring Boot application deployed via Docker Compose.
+This project demonstrates the exploitation and mitigation of the Log4Shell vulnerability (CVE-2021-44228) using a vulnerable Java Spring Boot application deployed via Docker Compose.
 The objectives of this homework are:

 - Simulate a real-world Log4Shell exploit scenario
 - Apply MITRE ATT&CK, DEFEND, and REACT frameworks